Héctor el Father: "Harlem Shake" controversy

 It was confirmed by Delgado that an audio clip from a remix called "Los terroristas" with the line con los terroristas was used uncredited in the opening of Baauer's "Harlem Shake", which became a viral internet sensation in February 2013.
 Baauer had referred to the voice in the opening of his song, as "The dude in the beginning I got somewhere off the Internet, I don't even know where" in an earlier interview.
 Delgado told WAPA-TV's Lo Sé Todo that he was working with his lawyers and that he planned to meet with them the next week to discuss his next steps.

 Diplo, head of Mad Decent and frontman of dancehall group Major Lazer helped settle the legal dispute in April 2013.

-As pastor

-Delgado retired in 2008 and is now a Christian pastor.
-A biopic called Conocerás la verdad about his life was released in select theaters in 2018.
-Contemporary reggaeton artist Daddy Yankee attended the film's premier showing.
+Ministry

+In 2015 he founded Maranatha Radio Ministries in Río Grande, Puerto Rico.

+In 2018, he became pastor of the evangelical church Iglesia Maranatha in Río Grande.

 Remixes

+In 2012 American music producer Baauer sampled his 2006 song “Maldades” as part of Harlem Shake which became an internet sensation and earned a double-platinum certification.

-In 2018, Bad Bunny did a remix of Héctor el Father's "Vamos Pa' la Calle".
+In 2018, Bad Bunny did a remix of Héctor el Father's "Vamos pa' la Calle" in song “Tu no Metes Cabras” which became a triple-platinum hit and peaked at number 31 at the Billboards Hot 50 charts.